-This puts a premium on understanding one another’s faith.
+This puts a premium on understanding each other’s faith.
 Yet most Muslims don’t understand Christianity any better than Christians understand Islam.
-Unfortunately, misinformation is self-propagating and understanding—seeing past the myriad of distortions to the one reality—is often difficult to achieve.
-True understanding demands that we speak clearly, listen well and work hard at seeing things from another’s perspective.
+Unfortunately, misinformation is self-propagating and understanding–seeing past the myriad of distortions to the one reality–is often difficult to achieve.
+True understanding demands that we speak clearly, listen well and work hard at seeing things from each other’s perspective.
 This effort pays off in more ways than one.
 The truer my view of another religion, for example, the more truly I will appreciate my own faith too.

 Christianity has multiple definitions.
-I use the word here in a normative sense, to refer to how Christians are called to live their faith, as well as what beliefs should shape their thinking and values.
+I use the word here primarily in a normative sense, to refer to how Christians are called to live their faith, as well as what beliefs should shape their thinking and values.
 Rightly understood, being a Christian means embracing an entire way of life, not adding a religious layer to a secular lifestyle.
 Rather, we allow God to transform not just our beliefs and ideas, but also all of our attitudes, desires, goals and actions, to be like those of Jesus.
-And that involves a moment-by-moment struggle with a world that constantly pulls us away from Christ.
+And that involves a moment-by-moment struggle with a world intent on pulling us away from Christ.

 Like Islam, Christianity has a vision for the whole world.
 Like Islam, it invites the whole world to submit to its law, which we believe spells freedom.
 But Christianity differs profoundly from Islam in the nature of its law (Mt 22:36-40).
 Its vision is also radically different in that it includes no mandate to rule a geo-political entity in its founder’s name.
 Instead, Christians are called to infuse whatever culture they live in–including its politics–with Christ’s light.

 Islam clearly offers a different vision, law and invitation from those of Christianity.
-My aim here is to present Christian faith as clearly, cogently and honestly as possible—not to “push my religion” on anyone.
-I sincerely hope Muslims will explain their faith similarly to Christians.
+My aim here is to present Christian faith as clearly, cogently and honestly as possible–not to push my religion on anyone.
+I sincerely hope Muslims will also explain their faith in this way to Christians.
 This is where our journey toward mutual understanding and its many fruits begins.